jcraigk/phishin/README.md

 ** React TODO
- * style the feedback messages - should we use bulma styles or no?
  * Opengraph (helmet context)
  * track context dropdowns
     * share from timestamp
- * put play random show button on empty playlist page
  * remove data-theme="light" (and maybe bulma entirely)
  * ErrorPage should handle status codes (Not Found especially)
  * make sure we re-hydrate any pages that have tracks on them when doing SSR (to highlight likes)